FAQ

 You can sell unneeded passes.
 Once you buy a pass, you own it.
 It is not refundable (unless NCYC is cancelled).
 You must notify NFCYM of the sale (name of new owner, updated email address, and phone number), You remain responsible for the transfer of any related communications, information, and materials, including links to required consent forms, to the purchasing party until the transfer is acknowledged by NFCYM.

-3. Confirmation of safe environment policy compliance – adults only.
+2. Confirmation of safe environment policy compliance – adults only.

-While NFCYM does not require anything else, if you are coordinating a group for in-person participation, we recommend you collect your own permission/consent form and a medical permission form, including emergency contact informationinsurance information, and pertinent health and medical information for each person in your group.
+While NFCYM does not require anything else, if you are coordinating a group we recommend you collect your own permission/consent form and a medical permission form, including emergency contact informationinsurance information, and pertinent health and medical information for each person in your group.
 Your parish, school, diocese, or organization should have templates for these forms.
 If traveling as a family, these forms would not be necessary.

 All NFCYM members (associate, diocesan, etc.) may purchase passes at a discounted rate.
 The discount does not extend from the diocese to the parishes and schools within the diocese.
 Parish and school leaders may purchase discounted tickets if they are either an associate member or a named representative of a diocesan or organizational member.